 A registration guarantees a seat the night of the presentation.
 Seats not reserved will be sold to the general public.
 Presentations do sell out so it is strongly recommended to make a reservation in advance.
-Please revisit this website the week of your presentation for schedule changes or weather cancellations.
+Please revisit this website the week of your presentation for weather cancellations.

 Latitude 40º08' Longitude 75º25'